NCVI Breast Pump: A Comprehensive Guide for Modern Moms - Go Mommy

 • Keep spares: Extra valves/membranes save the day when output suddenly dips.

-Wearable vs. Traditional: Which NCVI Is Right for You?
+Wearable vs. Traditional: Which NCVI Is Right?

 • Pick a wearable if you want in-bra mobility for chores, meetings, or school runs—and you’re usually comfortable with 5 oz per side.